saferpay/sndbx/texts/fraud_free.md

 </table>

-When using our Fraud Free solution (requires a concerned contract amendment) the transmission of specific parameters is mandator.

 ## <a name="ff-mandatory"></a> Mandatory Data Points

+When using our Fraud Free solution (requires a concerned contract amendment) the transmission of specific parameters is mandatory.

 The following data points are mandatory and must contain valid values when using the Fraud Free Service and calling [PaymentPage Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize) or [Transaction Initialize Request](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize):

 <table class="table table-striped table-hover">